Ralph Lagergren’s cell phone “protection” won’t protect him when he tries to invoke a buyback clause. Is he out of luck?

 I could write about wireless companies every week.
 Don’t tempt me.

 I contacted ProtectCell on your behalf.
-A representative phoned you and, according to you, agreed that you hadn’t been given “sufficient information.”
+A representative called you and, according to your account, agreed that they hadn’t provided you with “sufficient information.”
 ProtectCell will honor its buyback program.